-This requires lugging heavy, awkward (and sometimes dirty and smelly) hoses and wires out from the areas beneath your coach and connecting them to electric, water and sewer, and then reversing the process whenever you get ready to move on.
+It is a huge amount of work which requires lugging heavy, awkward (and sometimes dirty and smelly) hoses and wires out from the areas beneath your coach and connecting them to electric, water and sewer, and then reversing the process whenever you get ready to move on.

 - There's a lot of bending and lifting,

 - hookups may not work well or at all, and

 - you often find yourself doing this job in overly hot, freezing cold or wet weather conditions.